The Principal, Jeff Taylor, was a long time employee of L.& M. Winter of Harbord, a firm that had been making concrete products since 1873.

 Many of the early designs of statues and garden ornaments came to Australia by sailing boat after the founder had scoured Europe in search of quality originals from which to cast the molds.
 Many of these unique molds are still in use today.

 Operating from Harris Street, Ultimo for the first half of this century, the business then moved to North Sydney.
 It moved to the location of Harbord in the early sixties where adjoining properties were acquired in 1992, effectively tripling the size of the complex.

 Jeff Taylor has recently taken over the business of L & M Winter following the retirement of his uncle Ron St Clair.
 Jeff has been employed by Winters for nearly 14 years, and is very excited at the prospect of continuing the success of the business.

-The business has recently changed its name to “Winterstone” and a new logo has been designed.
+The business has recently changed its name to “Clonestone Australia” and a new logo has been designed.
 Jeff wanted to modernize the company’s look but keep the Winters name, due to the history.
-Winterstone will continue to trade at its new location at Mount Kuring-gai with Ian Jonsson as new factory manager utilising his 10 years experience with Winters.
-Together they look forward to being able to continue to provide the high quality of workmanship and service our customers have come to expect.
+Winterstone will continue to trade alongside Clonestone Australia at its new location at Somersby on the Central Coast.

 The company is confident that, by using a mixture of old methods and new technology, it can offer high quality services to architects, builders and landscapers.